Difference-in-Differences with Sample Selection: Introduction

-We establish alternative bounds for the ATT of the OOO group under different sets of assumptions, with or without the additional monotone sample selection condition.
-Our first result is the partial identification of the proportions of the latent ``always-observed'' group among the treated (untreated) under no anticipation in selection and PTS for the potential selection if untreated (treated).
-Then, $\tau_{OOO}$ can be partially identified if PTS holds for both counterfactuals, providing general bounds that allow flexible patterns of potential selection into the sample - treatment could induce individuals to join or leave the sample in the post-treatment period.
-Our second result tightens the $\tau_{OOO}$ bounds by imposing MS, which allows the relaxation of one side of the PTS assumption\footnote{That is, we only constrain potential selection in the if-untreated counterfactual if we assume positive MS.} and the point identification of the latent group proportions.
-Following \cite{lee2009}, we establish the sharpness of these bounds under MS.
+We derive alternative bounds for the ATT of the OOO group under different sets of assumptions, both with and without imposing MS. Without MS, our first result establishes partial identification of the proportions of the ``always-observed'' latent group among the treated (untreated) under no anticipation in selection and IS for potential selection if untreated (treated).
+Then, $\tau_{OOO}$ can be partially identified if IS holds for both counterfactual treatment states, producing bounds that are general and allow flexible post-treatment selection patterns, including cases in which treatment induces individuals to enter or exit the sample.
+Our second result tightens the $\tau_{OOO}$ bounds by imposing MS which allows us to relax the IS assumption for one of the two counterfactual treatment states\footnote{Under positive (negative) MS, we only constrain potential selection in the untreated (treated) state, leaving selection in the treated (untreated) state unrestricted.} and point-identifies the latent group proportions.
+Following \cite{lee2009}, we establish the sharpness of both these bounds.

+The second contribution is to extend the partial identification results for $\tau_{OOO}$ to include pre-treatment covariates, whereby we relax the unconditional PTO and IS assumptions to their conditional analogues.
+These two assumptions, along with alternative MS assumptions, allow us to identify the ATT for the always-observed within each covariate subpopulation.
+The resulting conditional bounds are then aggregated to obtain the identified set for the unconditional ATT for the OOO group.
+Importantly, we also consider the relaxed monotonicity framework of \cite{semenova2025generalized}, which permits groups with different observed characteristics to exhibit different monotonicity directions.
+This provides an intermediate case between the two baseline scenarios of no monotonicity and global monotonicity (discussed in Section \ref{identification}).
+Formal results and a detailed discussion are deferred to Appendix \ref{sec: covariates}.